Som14/Day-1-Assignment-PLP/README.md

 a.
 Risk Management: Waterfall handles risk by trying to define everything upfront, which can lead to issues if requirements change.
 Agile manages risk by allowing for continuous reassessment and adjustment.
 b.
 Delivery: Waterfall delivers the final product at the end of the project, while Agile delivers working software incrementally throughout the project.

+Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Software Developer
 Role: Responsible for designing, coding, and implementing software solutions.
 Responsibilities: Requirement Analysis, Design and Architecture, Coding, Testing, Debugging and Troubleshooting, Documentation, Continuous Improvement.